Tag: music

 A recital celebrating the viola in all its glory!

 The Valley Violists, including members of the West Virginia Symphony, will perform duets through large ensemble numbers.
-Enjoy works by Bach and Bruch, as well as some surprises.
+Special guest Rudolf Haken will stun with his own compositions.
+Enjoy a wide range of styles, from baroque through pop, with some surprises!
 Join us to hear as this lovely instrument is placed front and center.
-Donations appreciated, all proceeds benefit the West Virginia Youth Symphony.

 Location: Woman’s Club of Charleston, 1600 Virginia St. E